 In this section, we first define a model of the thermodynamics which govern heating and cooling of the interior structures of a building.
-We then use this model to pose our optimal thermostat programming (consumer-level) problem in Subsections II-C and II-D as minimization of a monthly electricity bill (with on/peak, off-peak and demand charges) subject to constraints on the interior temperature of the building.
-In Subsection II-E, we use our optimal thermostat program as a model of a rational consumer to explore the consumer's response to the prices.
-In particular, we pose our utility-level problem as optimization over on/peak, off-peak and demand prices for minimizing a simplified model of generation, distribution and capacity costs - assuming that the consumers respond optimally to the prices.
+We then use this model to pose our optimal thermostat programming (consumer-level) problem in Subsections II-C and II-D as minimization of a monthly electricity bill (with on/peak, off-peak and demand charges) subject to userdefined constraints on the interior temperature of the building.
+In Subsection II-E, we use our optimal thermostat program as a model of a rational consumer to explore optimal pricing strategies.
+In particular, we pose our utility-level problem as optimization over on/peak, off-peak and demand prices to minimize a simplified model of generation, distribution and capacity costs - assuming that the consumers respond optimally to the prices.